alysala/inventory-crud-app/README.md

-# Welcome to my Inventory CRUD Application for Supra Coders Summer 2023
+# Welcome to my Inventory CRUD Application for Supra Coders Z-Prefix Admissions Summer 2023
 This application was made with a react frontend, python backend, and mongo DB database.

 # Backend